Tali Wiru, Yulara, Northern Territory

 By Katrina Lobley

-When René Redzepi came to Australia in 2016 to create a pop-up of his world-famous Copenhagen restaurant Noma in Sydney, he first travelled around the continent in preparation, discovering some of Australia’s most exquisite native produce to feature on his 10-course degustation menu.
-Praise was unanimous for his dishes such as snow crab served with egg yolk cured in kangaroo broth, and a mango ice-cream sandwich with green ants.
-Famously, every sitting in the restaurant sold out in just four minutes.
+When René Redzepi came to Sydney in 2016 to create a pop-up of his world-famous Copenhagen restaurant Noma, he first travelled around the continent in search of Australian native produce to feature on his 10-course degustation menu.
+Every sitting in the restaurant sold out in just four minutes – and praise was unanimous for his dishes such as snow crab (served with egg yolk cured in kangaroo broth), and a mango ice-cream sandwich with native green ants.

-Redzepi’s decision to feature these ingredients was a sign of changing attitudes – both local and international – toward Australia’s native produce.
+Redzepi’s decision to feature these ingredients was a sign of changing attitudes – both locally and internationally – toward Australia’s native produce.
 Growing interest has led to ingredients such as lemon myrtle (a beautifully fragrant herb with a citrus taste) and saltbush (a blue-grey leaf with a salty taste) appearing with increasing frequency on Australian menus, alongside more traditionally popular local foods such as macadamia nuts and kangaroo meat.
-Now – in what is a significant vote of confidence for Australia’s native ingredients – one of Australia’s most iconic venues, Ayers Rock Resort, has completely revamped its dining options.
-The resort has put the flavours of the surrounding bush on its menu and, at the same time, embraced the ancient Aboriginal food culture with which this land is inextricably entwined.
+Now – in what is a significant vote of confidence for Australia’s native ingredients – one of Australia’s most iconic venues, Ayers Rock Resort, has shifted its dining options to focus on native Australian flavours.
+It's a significant move for any resort - especially one with such an international audience - but in putting the flavours of the surrounding desert on its menu, Ayers Rock Resort is not only taking an ambitious vote of confidence for Australia's native produce, but firmly embracing the ancient Aboriginal food culture that it's inextricably entwined with.

 FIRST, A LITTLE HISTORY…